aegir-project/documentation/docs/extend/altering-behaviours.md

         return $extra;
       }

-That is used to add the site settings added by the UI in the hosting backend implemented in [https://github.com/EugenMayer/hosting_site_settings](https://github.com/EugenMayer/hosting_site_settings)
+That is used to add the site settings added by the UI in the hosting backend implemented in the [Hosting injections module](https://www.drupal.org/project/hosting_injections)

 Injecting into drushrc.php
 --------------------------